Book Summary of Ulysses by James Joyce

 Episode 6: Hades

-Bloom attends the funeral of Paddy Dignam, offering insights into mortality and societal hypocrisy.
-He reflects on his father’s suicide and the loneliness of his Jewish identity in a predominantly Catholic society.
+Bloom participates in his funeral for Paddy Dignam, offering insights into the passing of time and the hypocrisy in society.
+Bloom reflects on his father’s death and his solitary Jewish heritage in a predominantly Catholic community.

 Episode 7: Aeolus

-At the Freeman’s Journal office, Bloom interacts with journalists and observes their cynicism.
-The episode uses fragmented headlines and abrupt narrative shifts, mimicking the bustling atmosphere of a newsroom.
+In the Freeman’s Journal office, Bloom is in contact with journalists and observes their disdain.
+The show uses a variety of headlines as well as abrupt shifts in narrative that mimic the bustling atmosphere of the newsroom.

 Episode 8: Lestrygonians